ndlib/noids/CONTRIBUTING.md

 > Go is already configured by [DLT dotfiles](https://github.com/ndlib/dlt-dotfiles).

 ### Preparing the Environment
-Go has built-in dependency management that performs functions inside the directory that is set as `$GOPATH`.
+Go has built-in dependency management.
+It performs functions inside a directory that is set as the `$GOPATH`.
 Our convention for development environments is to set `$GOPATH` to `~/gocode`.

 ```console
 mkdir ~/gocode
 export GOPATH='~/gocode'
 ```

-> If you manage your shell environment with [DLT dotfiles](https://github.com/ndlib/dlt-dotfiles) it will set this up for you.
+> If you manage your shell environment with [DLT dotfiles](https://github.com/ndlib/dlt-dotfiles) it will set up your `$GOPATH` for you.

 To verify that `$GOPATH` is configured correctly try: